The Lost One: A Life of Peter Lorre

 |

-theaters order portraits of Hans Albers, Gerda Maurus, Trude von Molo
+local theaters order portraits of Hans Albers, Gerda Maurus, Trude

-and Peter Lorre, captured by a special sepia tone process, and place
+von Molo and Peter Lorre, captured by a special sepia tone process,

 |